bllanos/201503_direct3d_demo/README.md

 using the `Project > Add Existing Item` wizard to reinsert them into the project under the correct file paths.

+One group member uses the WARP software driver due to hardware limitations.
+This setting should not be pushed to the repository, but in the event that it makes its way in, it can be changed on Line 292 of d3dclass.cpp (in the call to `D3D11CreateDeviceAndSwapChain()`).

 ### Running a clone of the repository
 _(Hopefully not applicable to any submitted versions of the code)_